giovannibedetti/CsoundUnitySequencer/README.md

 Press left/right control to change the lead synth filter LFO freq using the mouse horizontal movement

-You can try different scales using the numbers
+You can try different musical scales using the keyboard numbers

+You can load the next set pressing A

-You can
+You can reload the current set pressing R